uclaacm/hackschool-f18/session-5-frontend-react/README.md

   }
 }
 ```
 The syntax is extremely weird.
+It looks like a mix of JavaScript and HTML.
+This syntax is called __JSX__, which is JavaScript-XML.
+XML is kind of similar to HTML but slightly different.
+See [here](http://courses.cs.vt.edu/~cs1204/XML/htmlVxml.html).
-It is a mix of JavaScript and HTML.
-This syntax is __JSX__.
-It is made to make writing React easier.
+JSX is made to make writing React easier.

+However, __JSX is not JavaScript__.
+You cannot execute or write JSX in your browser.
+It is only allowed in React.

 `App` is a complex React component containing multiple simple HTML tags.